bedrock-env/vim/README.md

 # vim

-vim is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to provide vim settings in the bedrock environment.
+vim is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to provide vim settings in the Bedrock environment.

 ### Provides